Frequently Asked Questions

 How much does a funeral cost?

 The cost of the funeral varies depending on the wishes you have.
-The national median cost of a funeral for calendar year 2012 was $7,045.
-If a vault is included, something that is typically required by a cemetery, the median cost is $8,343.
+The National Funeral Directors Association (NFDA) conducted a survey to calculate the median cost of a funeral.
+In 2019, the median cost was $7,640 without a vault; including the vault, which is typically required by a cemetery, increased the cost to $9,135.
 The cost does not take into account cemetery, monument or marker costs, crematory fees (if cremation is selected instead of burial), or miscellaneous cash-advance items, such as flowers and obituaries.
 Many factors contribute to how an individual funeral home prices its good and services, including the firm's business philosophy and the market in which it operates.
 The cost includes all professional services including transportation, embalming and other preparations, the use of a facility for the ceremony, and the purchase of a casket or urn.

 Why are funerals so expensive?